-The Borborema Plateau, also known as Serra da Borborema (Borborema Mountains), makes up the northeasternmost portion of the Brazilian Highlands.
-Composed mainly of mountains, the plateau extends through the states of Alagoas, Pernambuco, Paraíba and Rio Grande do Norte in northeastern Brazil.
+The Borborema Plateau, also known as Serra da Borborema (Borborema Mountains), is the northeasternmost portion of the Brazilian Highlands.
+The plateau is composed mainly of mountains and extends through Alagoas, Pernambuco, Paraíba, and Rio Grande do Norte in northeastern Brazil.

 The plateau, which extends approximately 400 km (250 mi) north to south and 200 km (120 mi) east to west, serves as an orographic barrier against the moist winds of the Atlantic Ocean.
 Therefore, the areas west of the plateau are arid and drought-prone.

-The Borborema Plateau itself is a semiarid region known as the Caatinga, which is a xeric shrubland and thorn forest that consists primarily of small, thorny trees that shed their leaves seasonally.
+The Borborema Plateau is a semiarid region known as the Caatinga, a xeric shrubland and thorn forest that consists primarily of small, thorny trees that shed their leaves seasonally.

 The most important cities located on the plateau are:

 Campina Grande and Itabaiana in Paraíba state

 Arapiraca and Palmiera do Índios in Alagoas state